-Jokes aside, veteran actor Shashi Kapoor is the latest recipient of Indian Cinema’s highest honor – the Dadasaheb Phalke Award for his contribution to Indian cinema.
+Jokes aside, the above quip showed up when veteran actor Shashi Kapoor was awarded Indian Cinema’s highest honor – the Dadasaheb Phalke Award for his contribution to Indian cinema almost three years ago.
 And a significant contribution it has been too.
 Not just as an actor but also as a film producer, who looked beyond market constraints and made the films he believed in.
-Kapoor also was one of the early Indian actor who broke through internationally through his association with several Merchant-Ivory Productions (The Householder (1963), Shakespeare Wallah (1965), Bombay Talkie (1970), Siddhartha (1972) and Heat and Dust (1983) among others), besides other films like Sammy and Rosie Get Laid (1987), Jinnah (1998) and Side Streets (1998).
+Kapoor also was one of the early Indian actor who broke through internationally through his association with several Merchant-Ivory Productions (The Householder (1963), Shakespeare Wallah (1965), Bombay Talkie (1970) and Heat and Dust (1983) among others), besides other films like Siddhartha (1972), Sammy and Rosie Get Laid (1987), Jinnah (1998) and Side Streets (1998).
 We pay homage to him by highlighting his cinematic journey right from his days as a child actor.

-Shashi Kapoor had a small stint as a child actor with films like Sangram (1950) and more importantly, Aag (1948) and Awara (1951), where he played the childhood version of brother, Raj Kapoor.
+Born on March 18, 1938, the son of actor Prithviraj Kapoor, Shashi Kapoor had a small stint as a child actor with films like Sangram (1950) and more importantly, Aag (1948) and Awara (1951), where he effectively played the childhood version of elder brother, Raj Kapoor.

 1963 saw the beginning of Kapoor’s association with Merchant-Ivory with The Householder, where he played a young man in an arranged marriage with Leela Naidu.
 His mother (Durga Khote) arrives and causes a spoke in the tender relationship of husband and wife with her interference causing Naidu to return to her family How the couple finally reconcile forms the rest of the film.